-If you are visiting Milos during peak season, it might be best to book your rental car in advance.
-I definitely suggest this if you are looking for a particular type of car, e.g. an automatic.
+If you are visiting Milos during peak season, it will definitely be best to book your rental car in advance, especially if you are looking for a particular type of car, e.g. an automatic.

 Before you travel to Greece, check if you need an International Driving License to drive here.
 While some companies might not ask for it, a suitable driving license would be necessary in case of an accident.

 Milos Car Rentals – Do I really need a 4WD in Milos?